SeanBackstrom/SeanBackstrom.github.io/_posts/2020-06-25-NLP-Vs-Traditional.md

 **Logistic Regression Recall: 0.762**

-What?!
-I actually did i- *I mean..* Ah, just as I expected.
+Now that is an improvement.
+Here is a confusion matrix with the results.

 0 = nonfraud and 1 = fraud

 <img src="https://i.imgur.com/EDW3IFt.png"/>

-If you aren't familiar with confusion matrix graphs like above.
-That is saying that 2710 nonfraud cases were correctly predicted, and 12 incorrect. and that 34 fraud jobs were incorrectly predicted and **105 jobs were correctly predicted as fraud.** That's a wrap boys, it worked like a charm.
+If you aren't familiar with confusion matrix graphs like above, that is saying that 2710 nonfraud cases were correctly predicted, and 12 incorrect. and that 34 fraud jobs were incorrectly predicted and **105 jobs were correctly predicted as fraud.** That's a wrap boys, it worked like a charm.

 Below I've got the most important words discovered to decide whether a job is fraud or not.
 The more red it is the more it contributes towards being fraudulent: